February Full Moon: Spiritual Meaning and Rituals for the Snow Moon

 Full moons are also a good time to set intentions.
 What transformations do you want to make or see in your life moving forward into spring?

-Journal Prompts for This Full Moon
+Journal Prompts for the February Full Moon

 Journaling is a transformative way to tap into the energy of the Snow Moon.
 Here are some prompts to get you started.